 - Insufficient insulation and air leaks in your house

 - A worn-out AC system that needs replacing

 We’re going to dig into each one below.

-But first, you need to do a quick safety check.
+First, before we start troubleshooting, you need to do a quick safety check.

 You need to inspect your air conditioner for unusual sounds or smells.